 How do I sell myself?

 You need to be thinking about the ‘selling’ element right from the start of any job application.
 When you are putting together your tailored CV and cover letter, you need to be looking at the job description and highlighting which characteristics you have.
 So, if a job desires word-processing skills, then you should be making sure that is prominent on your CV and highlighted in your cover letter.
+Furthermore, you should always be working and developing these skills, and having knowledge in Microsoft Office is a very desired quality.
+There are things like excel training classes in Phoenix and other places to get you equipped with these skills and improve your employability when applying for jobs.

 You shouldn’t think of your CV and cover letter as a ‘one size fits all.’
 It doesn’t work like that.
 You really need to sit down each time you apply for a job and tailor both to the role which you are bidding for.
 It will help maximise your chances of being selected for an interview, through highlighting your relevant knowledge and skills and, importantly will demonstrate you have a genuine interest in the company to which you are applying.
 If you need some help, check out i resume cover letter.